-Not all the clauses and sub-clauses in the BCA are covered in the Guide.
+Not all the provisions in the BCA are covered in the Guide.
 Those not dealt with have been found to be self-explanatory.
 The Guide contains a number of examples - some written, others in diagram form - which help illustrate provisions.
 These examples are not absolute, as they cannot take into account every possible permutation of a building proposal.
 Again, they are intended as a guide only.
-Other clauses of the BCA must be complied with.
+Other provisions of the BCA must be complied with.